The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Bus

 Daily bus runs between Ahmedabad, Bhuj, and Vadodara.
-Overnight bus is the best option to catch up some sleep and arrive in the early morning.
+An overnight bus is the best option to catch up on some sleep and arrive in the early morning.
 Sahjanand Travels and Patel Travels are recommended by Gujarat Tourism.
 If you travel on a budget, the state transport buses are an alternative to this.

 Train

-Trains between Vadodara and Bhuj operate twice daily, the others on a weekly basis.
+Trains between Vadodara and Bhuj operate twice daily, and the others on a weekly basis.
 The Bhuj Ac SF Express is the fastest train that passes by Vadodara in the early morning, 4:50 am, and reaches Bhuj at 1:15 pm.
-The journey takes 8 hours 25 minutes.
-The last train is Kutch Express that leaves at 11:45 pm and reaches Bhuj at 9:25 am.
-Other than this, about 6 weekly trains are running between this route.
+The journey takes 8 hours and 25 minutes.
+The last train is the Kutch Express that leaves at 11:45 pm and reaches Bhuj at 9:25 am.
+Other than this, about 6 weekly trains are running on this route.

-Bhuj to Ahmedabad is a 6 to 8 hours train ride.
+Bhuj to Ahmedabad is a 6 to 8-hour train ride.
 Sandra Terminus Ac SF Express operates on Monday, Thursday, and Saturday.
 It begins at 15:05 and reaches Ahmedabad at 22:10.

-IRCTC is the Indian railway corporation.
-Register an account and book under Foreigner Quota.
+IRCTC is the Indian Railway Corporation.
+Register an account and book under the Foreigner Quota.

 Where to Stay?